Wood Leisure Holiday Parks Logo

 We believe that all of us have a responsibility to care for and protect our planet.
 That’s why we partnered with Play It Green to improve our sustainability practices and have a more positive impact on the world.

-Play It Green provide support to people and businesses into lowering their carbon footprint whilst ensuring they make an ongoing environmental and social impact through tree planting and gifting to good causes.
-This means that our guests can offset the carbon footprint of travel to our holiday parks by purchasing trees which are planted in Madagascar by the Eden Reforestation Project.
-Also 10% of every donation will be given to The Woodland Trust Scotland to support tree planting and protect native woodlands in Scotland.
+Play It Green provides support to people and businesses to lower their carbon footprint whilst ensuring they make an ongoing environmental and social impact through tree planting and gifting to good causes.
+This means that our guests can rebalance their carbon footprint from travelling to our holiday parks by purchasing trees:

 Climate Positive Booking